 Beginning in August 2008, disruptions and instability in the global financial markets and a worldwide recession resulted in a significant reduction in the availability of funds from debt and equity capital markets and other capital markets, increased uncertainty and diminished expectations for many businesses, including producers of oil and natural gas.
 As a result of these circumstances, many of our customers were unable to implement their development plans and were forced to significantly reduce their capital expenditures during fiscal years 2009 and 2010.
 As a consequence, beginning in fiscal 2009, we experienced a severe reduction in demand for our services and downward pressure on the prices we charged our customers for our services, and our results of operations were adversely affected.
 During this period we reduced the number of data acquisition crews we operated from sixteen in January 2009 to nine as of October 2009 to better align our capacity to the reduced demand.
 Since the beginning of fiscal 2010, the financial crisis has eased, the price of oil has stabilized and demand for our services and our financial performance has improved.
 Although demand has improved enough to permit us to redeploy three data acquisition crews in fiscal 2010, current economic conditions remain uncertain and challenging.
-If economic conditions do not continue to improve or were to worsen, or our customers do not continue to affect our results of operations.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations- Overview."
+If economic conditions do not continue to improve or were to worsen, or our customers do not continue to maintain or increase their capital expenditures, demand for our seismic services may continue to be weak, may cause continued downward pressure on the prices we charge and would continue to affect our results of operations.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview."